-Step 2: Depth-shifting

-Geochemical processing involves the integration of data from the different tool strings; consequently, it is important that all the data are depth-correlated to one reference logging run.
-A total gamma-ray curve (from the gamma ray tool, which is run on each tool string) is usually chosen as a reference curve, based on cable tension (the logging run with the least amount of cable sticking) and cable speed (tools run at faster speeds are less likely to stick).
-The main pass of the DIT/LSS/HLDT/NGT string was chosen the reference run.

-Step 3: Calculation of total radioactivity and Th, U, and K concentrations

-The third processing routine calculates the total natural gamma radiation in the formation as well as concentrations of Th, U, and K, using the counts in five spectral windows from the natural gamma-ray tool (Lock and Hoyer, 1971).
+Step 2: Depth-shifting Geochemical processing involves the integration of data from the different tool strings; consequently, it is important that all the data are depth correlated to one reference logging run.
+The NGT, run on each of the logging tool strings, provides a spectral gamma-ray curve with which to correlate each of the logging runs.
+A reference run is chosen on the basis of constant, low cable tension and high cable speed (tools run at faster speeds are less likely to stick and are less susceptible to data degradation caused by ship heave)..
+The depth-shifting procedure involves selecting several reference points where log characters are similar and then invoking a program which stretches or compresses sections of the matching logging run to fit the reference logging run.
+The Leg 111 data were used as the depth reference for this hole.
+Step 3: Calculation of total radioactivity and Th, U, and K concentrations The third processing routine calculates the total natural gamma radiation in the formation as well as concentrations of Th, U, and K, using the counts in five spectral windows from the natural gamma-ray tool (Lock and Hoyer, 1971).
 This resembles shipboard processing, except that corrections for hole-size changes are made in the shore-based processing of these curves.
 A Kalman filter (Ruckebusch, 1983) is applied to minimize the statistical uncertainties in the logs, which would otherwise create erroneous negative readings and anti-correlation (especially between Th and U).
-At each depth level calculations and corrections also were performed for K contained in the mud.
-This K correction is particularly useful where KCl is routinely added to the hole: because of dispersion, however, it is difficult to know exactly how much K is in the borehole.
-The outputs of this program are: K (wet wt %), U (ppm), and Th (ppm), along with a total gamma-ray curve and a computed gamma-ray curve (total gamma ray minus U contribution).

-The processed gamma ray data are loaded in the 843B-ngt.dat.
+An alpha filter has been introduced more recently and is now recommended by Schlumberger for shore-based processing.
+This filter strongly smooths the raw spectral counts but keeps the total gamma-ray curve unsmoothed before calculating the Th, U, and K. The outputs of this program are K (wet wt %), U (ppm), and Th (ppm), as well as total gamma-ray and computed gamma-ray (total gamma-ray minus U contribution) curves.
+The processed gamma-ray data are loaded in the file 504B-ngt.dat.